Skip to main content

 After subsetting, the data in the Target database can be used for testing purposes, but can also be the base for anonymization using DATPROF Privacy.

-To create a Subset using DATPROF Subset for the first time, the following steps should be followed:
+To create a Subset using DATPROF Subset for the first time, follow these steps: